-When you buy a tree from MCT they will donate $2 to support McAuley Community Services for Women and Kids Undercover.
-The traditional cut trees are grown on a farm outside Melbourne and are delivered to your door.
+When you buy a tree from MCT they donate funds to support McAuley Community Services for Women and Kids Undercover.
+The trees are grown on a farm outside Melbourne and are delivered to your door.
 There are packages to suit all budgets, including the Baby Elf (a one foot, potted Christmas tree for $89) and the super popular Elf Package, which includes a 6ft hybrid radiata pine tree, delivery and installation for $119.
 For an extra fee, MCT will collect the tree after Christmas to be chipped and mulched.
 Decorations and candles are also available for online purchase.

 Christmas tree care: How do you choose and care for your Christmas tree?

 - A fresh, healthy tree will have needles that look shiny and green – not dry and brown.

 - Test the needles on the branch – they shouldn’t fall off when you gently pull on a branch.

 - Look for a tree that has sturdy branches and that has some space between branches, so you can hang ornaments.